JustABearOz/PoshColor/README.md

-# PSColorizer
+# PoshColor
-PSColorizer is a blatant ripoff of [PSColor](https://github.com/Davlind/PSColor) :relaxed:, allowing you to customise items in powershell based on your own color preferences.
-PSColorizer works in Powershell Core and works across both Windows and Linux.
+PoshColor is a blatant ripoff of [PSColor](https://github.com/Davlind/PSColor) :relaxed:, allowing you to customise items in powershell based on your own color preferences.
+PoshColor works in Powershell Core and works across both Windows and Linux.

 PSColozier can use either standard console colors or 8 bit RGB allowing 16 million colour goodness.